1. What is a healthy breakfast?

 Are snacks good for you?

-There's good research about snacking and it seems most of us are one of two types.
-We are either sweet snackers or salty snackers.
-Knowing which you are can help you manage your weight by making sure you have snacks on hand that will be satisfying.
-This doesn't mean that you need to schedule every one of your snacks, but having the right snack available helps you keep from eating things that you might want to avoid.
+There is good research about snacking, and it seems most of us are one of two types.
+We are either sweet-snackers or salty/savory-snackers.
+About 10% of us are both and those who are like things that are both sweet and salty/savory at the same time (like kettle corn).
+Knowing which type of snacker you are can help you choose great quality snacks and also help you manage your weight by making sure you have snacks on hand that will be satisfying.

-Nuts are your best choice if you are a salty/savory snacker.
-They're filling, stay with you and are full of great monounsaturated fats.
-I am certainly not a fan of snack foods, but if you are going to choose processed snacks there's good research to show that air can help you eat less.
+I am not a fan of snack foods, but if you are going to choose processed snacks there's good research to show that air can help you eat less.
 One example is the dense, crispy Cheetos vs. the puffed version.
-People eat fewer calories when they choose snacks like puffed Cheetos that take up a lot of volume and are less calorie dense.
+People eat fewer calories when they choose snacks like puffed Cheetos that take up a lot of volume and are less calorie dense (Appetite 2007:48;351-358).
 Popcorn is a good example of this.
 It makes a great snack and you'll find 100 calorie bags of microwave popcorn on the market.
-These are filling, satisfying, have a lot of fiber and should be in every salty snacker's pantry.
+These are filling, satisfying, have a lot of fiber, and should be in every salty snacker's pantry.
+You don't have to use the 100 calorie popcorn packs.
+You can simply purchase plain popcorn, put it in a lunch-sized brown paper bag, and microwave for about a minute and ten seconds (recipe here).

 What about sweet snackers?
-People try to tell me that their weight problems are the result of eating chocolate.
-When I discuss this with them, it's clear that what they are eating is not very satisfying and they are eating their chocolate impulsively.
+Patients will often say to me, "I am addicted to chocolate."
+When I ask them about this, it becomes clear that the chocolate they are eating is not satisfying and they eat chocolate impulsively.
 The secret is to keep small portions of really great quality chocolate in your cupboard.
 It's also clear that sweet snackers are just as satisfied eating fruit as they are chocolate.
 In one study, women were asked to eat an apple, a piece of chocolate or nothing.
 They were given random instructions about when to eat their snack and then asked to record their mood afterwards.
+(Appetite 2006;46:332-336)

-Their mood in the 30 minutes after their snack was essentially the same no matter what they ate.
+Their mood in the first minutes after their snack was essentially the same no matter what they ate.
 They were equally satisfied with the apple and chocolate (chocolate did have a slight edge).
 The moods they recorded were much different, however.
 After 90 minutes the women felt much guiltier for eating the chocolate than the apple.
 Interestingly, the apple resulted in the same feelings of guilt as eating nothing (which is to say, no feelings of guilt).

 If you are a sweet snacker, keep your fridge full of fruit: apples, oranges, pears, grapes.
 Dried fruit is a great choice as well, and having raisins, apricots, etc. in your cupboard makes sense.
+This doesn't mean that you need to schedule every one of your snacks, but having the right snack available helps you keep from eating things that you might want to avoid.
+Snacking is important.
+You need to have something when you're hungry and having the right snack on hand makes this work for you.